 What if an agent is not making it clear whether they belong to a Client Money Protection Scheme?

 The council’s Trading Standards service will take action against any agent who does not belong to a Client Money Protection Scheme – or does not display that membership clearly.

-If your agent will not tell you, or if they say they belong to a scheme but are not displaying the logo, please report them to Trading Standards.
+If your agent does not belong to a scheme, or will not tell you, or if they say they belong to a scheme but are not displaying the logo, please report them to Trading Standards.

-Call the Citizens Advice consumer helpline and tell them you want to report a letting agent to Tower Hamlets Trading Standards.
-The helpline will assess your problem and pass it on to Trading Standards if it's appropriate.
+To report an agent to Trading Standards, you just call the Citizens Advice consumer helpline and tell them you want to report a letting agent to Tower Hamlets Trading Standards.
+The consumer helpline will assess your problem and pass it on to Trading Standards if it's appropriate.